 Contribute to the Australian Women's Register

-We are pleased to receive information from members of the public on women or women’s organisations that may be suitable for inclusion on the Register.
-Standard formats have been developed for the submission of information.
+We are pleased to receive information from members of the public on women or women's organisations that may be suitable for inclusion in the Register.

 The Executive Officer is also responsible for the allocation of priorities within a given work program, including when time may be allocated to upload one-off entries to the Register.